 Up to now, a total of eight tephra layers have been identified in Lake El'gygytgyn sediments.
 Currently, radiometric ages are not yet available.
-However, based on multi-proxy tuning of the sediments they are embedded in, tephra ages could be determined by chrono-stratigraphic means.
+However, based on multi-proxy tuning of the sediments they are embedded in, tephra ages could be determined by chrono-stratigraphic means of this study.
 Their positions in composite depth and respective ages are listed in Table 3.
-Work on the geochemical fingerprints of the tephra layers is in progress.
+Tephra 1 (177 ka) is described in some detail by Ponomareva et al. (2013).
+Large volcanic eruptions on Kamchatka listed by Bindemann et al. (2010) are potential sources of the tephras.
+Geochemical fingerprints worked out by van den Bogaard et al. (2013) shows that most of the tephras can be linked to the volcanic activity on Kamchatka.
+Only tephra 6 (1775 ka) should be related to the Aleutian volcanic arc.
+Thus, the origins of the tephras is sited more than 1000 km away from Lake El'gygytgyn, indicating that the observed tephras are marker layers of regional importance.